Life was hard, love was easy

 She is 74 years old today, her skin is like parchment, but there are blue rhinestones dangling from her ears.
 Her children are all grown, fishermen like their father who now make sure their parents have enough to eat.

 Julian is 81 years old.
-He is ill.
-He is too weak to work.
-His cough never stops.
-His nose runs all day.
+He is ill and too weak to work.
 It is Magdalena who cares for him, who feeds him and bathes him and makes sure he is dressed for the cold when he walks out to watch the sea.
 It is Magdalena who bought the tarp for the tent that has stood for five years on the beach of San Miguel.